 Mark Driscoll related tithing with sacrificial giving numerous times.
-But how can ‘sacrificial’ and ‘tithing’ be synonymous when everyone’s income and financial level is drastically different from one another?
+But how can ‘sacrificial’ and ‘tithing’ be synonymous when everyone’s income and financial level drastically differ?
 Let me explain.
 If a rich person gave 10% and if a poor person gave 10%, how much more sacrificial is the poor person’s 10%?
 Could you consider the rich person to be sacrificial at all?

 Our definition of sacrifice is so distorted because most of us are fairly spoiled.
 Most spoiled people have a strong lust for possessions.
 So in our eyes, sacrifice might not mean that we gave much.
 It could mean that we gave very little but had to fight our urges to keep all of it.
-Let me be clear, the extent at which you had to overcome your lust in order to give is not the also the extent of your sacrifice.
-We act as if overcoming our sinful nature is adding points to our scoreboard.
-Most Americans (or other 1st world countries) look at their sacrifices in this way – “God i really wanted that 85-inch flat screen LED 3D TV, but i know that would be selfish so i did not buy it.”
+Let me be clear, the extent to which you had to overcome your lust in order to give is not also the extent of your sacrifice.
+We act as if overcoming our sinful nature adds points to our scoreboard.
+Most Americans (or other 1st world countries) look at their sacrifices in this way – “God I really wanted that 85-inch flat-screen LED 3D TV, but I know that would be selfish so I did not buy it.”
 Inconvenience does not equate to sacrificial. !0% is sacrificial to some, but not all.

 Is Tithing and First Fruits the Same Thing?

 10% of your gross not your net.
 The bible calls it firstfruits.
 You give first and best to God.